Maddiezheng/LTA_CarParkAvailability_DE_Project/README.md

 ## Data Source Overview

-Singapore's Land Transport Authority (LTA) DataMall (https://datamall.lta.gov.sg/content/datamall/en.html) is a comprehensive transportation data platform that provides developers and researchers with a rich set of transportation-related APIs.
+Singapore's [Land Transport Authority (LTA) DataMall](https://datamall.lta.gov.sg/content/datamall/en.html) is a comprehensive transportation data platform that provides developers and researchers with a rich set of transportation-related APIs.
 These APIs offer real-time traffic condition updates (such as public transit arrival times, traffic incidents, etc.) and historical data, providing accurate and timely insights for various applications.

-This project primarily uses the Carpark Availability API (https://datamall.lta.gov.sg/content/datamall/en/dynamic-data.html), which updates every minute and provides real-time available parking space data across Singapore, including HDB public housing, shopping malls, and public car parks.
+This project primarily uses the [Carpark Availability API](https://datamall.lta.gov.sg/content/datamall/en/dynamic-data.html), which updates every minute and provides real-time available parking space data across Singapore, including HDB public housing, shopping malls, and public car parks.

 To use these APIs, you can register for a free API key through the [official channel](https://datamall.lta.gov.sg/content/datamall/en/request-for-api.html).
 It's worth noting that according to LTA's official notice, all HTTP API endpoints will cease service on May 31, 2025, which increases the timeliness and value of this project.